Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Introduction

 One of the most prominent uses of MC is in recommendation systems, where the goal is to predict user preferences for items (e.g., movies, products) based on a partially observed user-item rating matrix \citep{ramlatchan2018survey}.
 The Netflix Prize competition highlighted the potential of MC techniques, where the objective was to predict missing ratings in a user-movie matrix to improve recommendation accuracy \citep{bell2007lessons}.
 The success of such systems hinges on the assumption that the underlying rating matrix is low rank, meaning that the preferences of users can be well-approximated by a small number of factors.
 Indeed, it has been well studied that many real world datasets are low rank \citep{udell2019big}.

 In many practical applications, in addition to a collection of observed matrix entries we additionally have access to auxiliary side information that can be leveraged when performing the reconstruction.
 For example, in a recommendation system, side information might consist of social network data or item attributes.
 The vast majority of existing approaches to MC in the presence of side information incorporate the side information by making additional structural restrictions on the reconstructed matrix beyond the usual low rank assumption (see, for example, \cite{xu2013speedup, chiang2015matrix, bertsimas2020fast}).
-In this work, we take an alternate approach by assuming that the side information can be well modelled as a linear function of the underlying full matrix.
+In this work, we take an alternate approach by assuming that the side information can be well {modeled} as a linear function of the underlying full matrix.
 In this setting, the side information can be thought of as labels for a regression problem where the unobserved matrix consists of the regression features.
-This assumption is in keeping with ideas from the predictive low rank kernel learning literature \citep{bach2005predictive} (note however that low rank kernel learning assumes a fully observed input matrix).
+This assumption is in keeping with ideas from the predictive low rank kernel learning literature \citep{bach2005predictive} (note however that low rank kernel learning assumes a fully observed input matrix). {One motivation for this approach is that it incorporates the side information in a more flexible manner in contrast to existing approaches that make fixed structural assumptions through an explicit parametrization of the partially observed matrix as a function of the side information.
+Indeed, the model we present is most natural for the setting of MC with noisy side information in contrast to the setting of perfectly noiseless side information \citep{farhat2013genomic, natarajan2014inductive} or graph based side information \citep{elmahdy2020matrix, suh2021use}.}

 Formally, let $\Omega \subseteq [n] \times [m]$ denote a collection of revealed entries of a partially observed matrix $\bm{A} \in \mathbb{R}^{n \times m}$, let $\bm{Y} \in \mathbb{R}^{n \times d}$ denote a matrix of side information and let $k$ denote a specified target rank.
 We consider the problem given by where $\lambda, \gamma > 0$ are hyperparameters that in practice can either take a default value or can be cross-validated by minimizing a validation metric \citep{validation} to obtain strong out-of-sample performance \citep{bousquet2002stability}.
 We assume that the ground truth matrix $\bm{A}$ has low rank and that the side information can be well approximated as $\bm{Y} = \bm{A} \bm{\alpha} + \bm{N}$ for some weighting matrix $\bm{\alpha}$ and noise matrix $\bm{N}$.
 The first term in the objective function of \eqref{opt_lrml4:MC_primal} measures how well the observed entries of the unknown matrix are fit by the estimated matrix $\bm{X}$, the second term of the objective function measures how well the side information $\bm{Y}$ can be represented as a linear function of the estimated matrix $\bm{X}$ and the final term of the objective is a regularization term.
 To the best of our knowledge, Problem \eqref{opt_lrml4:MC_primal} has not previously been directly studied despite its very natural motivation.